ssanchezor/GNN-RS/README.md

 #### Creating train and test datasets `build_dataset.py`

 We need to transform the previous filtered dataset to train and test datasets.

-Also, data has to be presented in a indexed format for all items and costumers in order to be able to define the adjacency matrix.
+Also, data has to be presented in a indexed format for all items and costumers in order to be able to compute the adjacency matrix.

-In order to do this, we will need to specifiy the generated dataset file (csv) in the main procedure:
+First, we will need to specifiy the path of previously generated dataset file (csv) in the main procedure:

 ```
 if __name__ == '__main__':
    transactions = pd.read_csv("../data/transactions_ddup_2019-09-22_nart_5_ncust_20_ncustr_80000.csv")
 ```
-After running the program, it will generate the working files we need to use to run the models
+After running the program, it will generate the working files we need to use to run the models.

-Then, customer-article transactions are first sorted by user and transaction date.
+Once it has been loaded, customer-article transactions are filtered by user and transaction date.
+The first transaction for each customer will be used to build the test dataset.

 Visualizing results:

 `../data/customer.test.article'`